babelfish-for-postgresql/babelfish_project_website/DOC_STRUCTURE.md

 ---
 ```

-> It is possible to commit a post and keep it hidden by using the `draft: true` attribute, which allows to work on a file without publishing it until draft is set to `false`.
+> To commit a post, and keep it hidden, use the `draft: true` attribute.
+This allows you to work on a file without publishing it.
+To publish the file, set to `draft: false`.

 ## Issue templates

 The issue templates are located in the `.github/ISSUE_TEMPLATE`, in yaml files.

-For more information about issue template, check [Github's documentation](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository).
+> For more information about issue templates, check [Github's documentation](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository).

 ## Changing site index

-The site index resides in the `index.markdown` file, which contains the index sections.

-In this file, resides the sidebar and button callouts.
+The site index resides in the `index.markdown` file.
+The file defines the sidebar and button callouts and onscreen content.
 The format is a yaml structure, placed in the markdown header.